cdap-guides/cdap-etl-guide/DBTableToCDAPTable/README.rst

 #. ``jdbcPluginName``: The name of the external JDBC plugin.
 This is the value of the
    ``name`` field in the external plugin's JSON configuration file.
 Defaults to 'jdbc'.
-   Please find examples of external plugins in the files ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json``.
-Also refer to the CDAP documentation on external plugins for more details.
+   Examples of external plugins are in the files ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json``.
+Refer to the CDAP documentation on external plugins for more details.

 #. ``jdbcPluginType``: The name of the external JDBC plugin.
 This is the value of the
    ``type`` field in the external plugin's JSON configuration file.
 Defaults to 'jdbc'.
-   Please find examples of external plugins in the files ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json``.
-Also refer to the CDAP documentation on external plugins for more details.
+   Examples of external plugins are in the files ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json``.
+Refer to the CDAP documentation on external plugins for more details.

 Configurations for the CDAP HBase Table Sink